MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/fix-common-posting-issues.md

 - The fiscal period mapping to the current transaction has been closed, so the transactions can't be posted.
 - The transactions are created without values for required fields (for example, warehouse or batch number field values).

-The data is corrected by editing the necessary transactions, and the steps required to edit the transactions vary based on which stage of the statement posting that an issue occurs.
-This article first lists the generic steps required to edit a transaction depending on the stage of statement posting, and then lists common errors that occur during the stages with the specific steps required to fix each issue.
+The data is corrected by editing the necessary transactions, and the steps that are required to edit the transactions vary based on which stage of the statement posting that an issue occurs.
+This article first lists the generic steps that are required to edit a transaction depending on the stage of statement posting, and then lists common errors that occur during the stages with the specific steps that are required to fix each issue.

 > [NOTE]
 > For information on the structure of the Excel files that are downloaded when editing transactions, see [Edit cash and carry transactions](../edit-cash-trans.md).